Lickability/swift-best-practices/Controller.md

         /// The text to display on screen. let message: String

+        /// A button the user interacts with. let action: Action
+    }

+    /// A struct used to contain the properties associated with the action button. struct Action {

         /// The text for the action button. let actionText: String